General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

 is also an optimal solution to the original convex program~\eqref{eq:b_barq_def}. \end{lemma} The full proof for Lemma~\ref{lem:b_imp_bias_relax} is contained in Appendix~\ref{sec:b_relaxproofs}.
 The proof of Lemma~\ref{lem:b_imp_bias_relax} follows via a two-part argument.
-First, we show that the convex conjugate constraint in the convex program~\eqref{eq:b_barq_def} (and in particular the implicit requirement that $\q \in \dom{\psi^*}$) itself implies the constraints on $\q$ in~\eqref{eq:b_imp_bias_relax_eq}.
-Next, we show that we can drop the original convex conjugate constraint and characterize the Karush-Kahn-Tucker~\citep{karush1939minima} conditions of the ensuing relaxed convex program~\eqref{eq:b_imp_bias_relax_eq}.
-In particular we show that any optimal solution to the relaxed program must satisfy $1-\sumn \gf[-1]{q_i}=0$, which we show in turn implies that $\q \in \dom{\psi^*}$ and the original constraint $\psicf{\q}\leq0$ is satisfied.
+We first show that the convex conjugate constraint in the convex program~\eqref{eq:b_barq_def} must be active at optimality, which implies that $\psif[*]{\barbq}=0$.
+We then demonstrate that the condition $\sumn \gf[-1]{q_i}=1$, derived from the Karush-Kuhn-Tucker (KKT)~\citep{karush1939minima} conditions for the auxiliary convex program~\eqref{eq:b_imp_bias_relax_eq}, is sufficient to ensure that $\psif[*]{\q}=0$.
+Next, we show that any solution to the original convex program~\eqref{eq:b_barq_def} also satisfies $\sumn \gf[-1]{q_i}=1$.
+Therefore, every solution to the auxiliary convex program~\eqref{eq:b_imp_bias_relax_eq} is also a solution to the original program~\eqref{eq:b_barq_def}.
+The idea is illustrated in Figure~\ref{fig:convex_prog}.